Mental Health Awareness: How to curate music for relaxation and meditation

 During my degree in music psychology, I ran experiments using different music to help people complete tasks faster.
 During my work as a DJ, I’ve seen how music breaks down culture and language barriers to affect an audience - both emotionally and physically.
 During my work with different brands at Open Ear, I’ve witnessed how businesses can create narratives and build relationships with their audiences using music.

 In the last few years, my focus has turned to how music and sound can positively affect our health, mind, and well-being.
 I’ve also been training with the British Academy of Sound Therapy, and enjoying researching the brain and body from a neuroscience basis.

 So how can music affect our health?

 Firstly, it’s important to note that all human beings, like everything else on the planet, are made up of vibrating molecules.
-Our bodies are literally resonating with everything around us, and it is the relationship between external sound vibrations, our bodies and brains that helps us make a sense of the world.
+Our bodies are literally resonating with everything around us, and it is the relationship between external sound vibrations, our bodies, and our brains that helps us make sense of the world.